loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 Here are the steps of how to start using Speech Services:

 - Go to [Azure Portal](https://portal.azure.com/#home) and sign in using your Microsoft account.
-- Find the **Cognitive Services** section where you’ll be suggested to start a free trial.
+- Find the **"Cognitive Services"** section where you’ll be suggested to start a free trial.
 - You will be asked to complete some verification steps which also includes providing you payment card details.
 You should not be worried about any charges as you pay only if you explicitly upgrade the account.
 - If you successfully complete the verification process you’ll see the notification about starting your free trial.
 - Create a new [Cognitive Speech Service](https://portal.azure.com/?quickstart=True#create/Microsoft.CognitiveServicesSpeechServices) by choosing our Free Tier.